 There are a ton of workout studios to check out in Charleston, but Michelle and I stayed active by walking around and doing quick HIIT routines at our Airbnbs.
 The downtown area is super walkable and the first day we got over 25K steps just exploring… NBD.

 King Street is packed with a variety of shops — all the well-known stores like Anthropologie, Lululemon and Madewell — along with a ton of local boutiques.
 This little list barely scratches the surface of the cute shops to check out, but I wanted to share the few that we actually bought things from.

 Candlefish – An amazing candle store right off of King Street with a full library of candle scents.
 They were hosting a candle making workshop during our stay and we were looking for some activities that didn’t involve eating so we signed up and walked away with new candle making knowledge and two new candles.
 It was really fun!

 Worthwhile – A modern/hip boutique on King Street that caught Michelle’s eye.

 Charleston Shoe Company – A Charleston staple offering a variety of cute and comfy shoes.
 Michelle and I both bought a pair!

 Folly Beach – This beach seems to be the most popular, especially right near the pier which offers a public restroom and a restaurant.
 There’s also a variety of restaurants right near the beach including the popular Taco Boy that was on our list but unfortunately we didn’t get a chance to check it out.

-Isle of Palms – We didn’t have a chance to visit Isle of Palms, but I’ve heard that that it’s one of the more upscales beaches known for being family-friendly and noncommercial.
+Isle of Palms – We didn’t have a chance to visit Isle of Palms, but I’ve heard that it’s one of the more upscale beaches known for being family-friendly and noncommercial.

 Have you ever visited Charleston, SC?
 Would love to hear about your favorite spots in the comment section.

-All photos taken by Michelle Chu, aka the best photographer ever! <3
+All photos were taken by Michelle Chu, aka the best photographer ever! <3